Frequently Asked Questions

 Before Your Massage

-Before your massage, you will be sent a Welcome Email with additional information and a digital health history form to fill out before your appointment.
+Before your massage, you will be sent a digital health history form to complete before your appointment.
 The intake form answers questions that help us determine your individual goals and preferences.
 I want you to have the very best experience, which is why I go over your health history/intake form at the start of your first session.
 It is important to give a complete health history and mention your personal preferences on your form!

 What do I wear?

 I always suggest you wear something comfy to your massage session!

 What do I not wear?!

 It is perfectly acceptable to get undressed completely.
 Or not.
 Do what is comfortable to you, so you can relax and enjoy your treatment.
 You will be covered with a sheet and a blanket throughout the session.
 Each body part is undraped as I work different areas of the body.

 How long of a session do I need?